Azure/azureml-assets/assets/models/system/tiiuae-falcon-7b/description.md

 #### Speeds, Sizes, Times

-Training happened in early March 2023 and took about two weeks.
+The training process occurred in the initial weeks of March 2023, spanning approximately two weeks.

 #### Evaluation

 *Paper coming soon*.

-See the [OpenLLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) for early results.
+Refer to the [OpenLLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) for preliminary results.

 #### Technical Specifications

 #### Model Architecture and Objective

-Falcon-7B is a causal decoder-only model trained on a causal language modeling task (i.e., predict the next token).
+Falcon-7B is exclusively a causal decoder model, designed and trained specifically for a causal language modeling task, which involves predicting the next token in a sequence.

-The architecture is broadly adapted from the GPT-3 paper ([Brown et al., 2020](https://arxiv.org/abs/2005.14165)), with the following differences:
+While the overall architecture draws inspiration from the GPT-3 paper ([Brown et al., 2020](https://arxiv.org/abs/2005.14165)), there are notable distinctions in the following aspects:

 * **Positionnal embeddings:** rotary ([Su et al., 2021](https://arxiv.org/abs/2104.09864));
 * **Attention:** multiquery ([Shazeer et al., 2019](https://arxiv.org/abs/1911.02150)) and FlashAttention ([Dao et al., 2022](https://arxiv.org/abs/2205.14135));